Community & Environment

 Meet the Clean Fleet

 Currently, METRO operates nine zero-emission battery-electric buses (BEBs).
-By 2025, when we start accepting delivery of 53 hydrogen fuel-cell electric buses (FCEBs), the METRO fleet will jump to over 50% ZEBs.
+In 2025, we will begin accepting delivery of 53 hydrogen fuel-cell electric buses (FCEBs).
+When this procurement is complete, the METRO fleet will jump to over 50% ZEBs.
 The new ZEBs will replace aging vehicles that run on fossil fuels, ushering in a green future for transit in our region.

-METRO’s nine BEBs currently cruise the streets of Santa Cruz County, serving passengers on the HWY-17 Express commuter service as well as intercity routes within the region.
+METRO’s nine BEBs currently cruise the streets of Santa Cruz County, serving passengers on intercity routes within the region.
 You’ll see many of them wrapped in iconic Monterey Bay photography as part of our One Ride at a Time program.

 Learn more about our BEBs